Expo 2020 Dubai was visited by more than 24 million people.

 Work on the metro viaducts was completed in November 2018, and all the project’s railway works were completed by July 2019.
 The metro was inaugurated in May 2020.

-There are seven sub-communities in Expo City Dubai.
+There are eight sub-communities in Expo City Dubai.
 Learn more in the following guides.

 The map below shows the location of Expo City Dubai and just below are summaries of the nearest attractions, parks, beaches, golf clubs and cinemas.